ghostdevv/jellycommands/docs/guide/commands/registering.md

 ## Global

-When a command is registered globall, all guilds have access to that command.
-That is accessible with the [`global`](/api/commands.html#global) option.
+When a command is registered globally, all guilds have access to it.
+You can enable that with the [`global`](/api/commands.html#global) option.

 ```js
 import { command } from 'jellycommands';